-The school provides a computer learning center where students have access to internet on the 5th floor.
+The school provides a computer learning center where students have access to internet on the floor.
 There are multiple computer workstations for students to conduct research or obtain information through online resources as well.
 There are no fees for use and the resource center is open from 8:30am to 10:30pm.

-Additionally, students can visit the West Valley Regional Library located 2 miles from campus at 19036 Vanowen Street, Reseda, CA 91335.
+Additionally, students can visit the North Hollywoodl Library located 2 miles from campus at the cross streets of Tujungaand Magnolia Blvd.